October 07, 2017 01:53 PM

 The Springfield News-Sun reports the order in Logan County concerns whether a recorded confession made by 25-year-old Brittany Pilkington (behl-FOWN'-tihn) can be used at her trial.

-The Bellefontaine (behl-FOWN'-tihn) woman is charged with aggravated murder for the deaths of the toddler and two infants over a 13-month period in 2014 and 2015.
-Prosecutors say she confessed in a recorded police interview.
+The Bellefontaine woman faces three counts of aggravated murder in the deaths of a toddler and two infants in 2014 and 2015.
+She has pleaded not guilty.

 Updated: October 07, 2017 01:53 PM

 (Copyright 2017 by The Associated Press.
 All Rights Reserved.)